MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 ### Can audience insights write secrets or overwrite secrets into the Key Vault?

-No. Audience insights has only read and list permissions outlined in the [granted Permissions](#permissions-granted-on-the-key-vault-to-audience-insights) section.
-Audience insights can't add, delete, or overwrite secrets in the Key Vault.
+No. Only read and list permissions outlined in the [granted Permissions](#permissions-granted-on-the-key-vault-to-audience-insights) section are granted to audience insights.
+The system can't add, delete, or overwrite secrets in the Key Vault.
 That's also the reason why you can't enter when a connection uses Key Vault.

 ### Can I change a connection from using Key Vault secrets to default authentication?

-No. After configuring a connection with a secret from a linked Key Vault, it can't be switched back to a default connection.
+No. You can't change back to a default connection after configuring it with a secret from a linked Key Vault.
 Create a separate connection and delete the old one if necessary.

 ### How can I revoke access to a Key Vault for audience insights?